 Following are nutritional recommendations made for motherhood – before conception, during pregnancy and while breastfeeding.
 First a word of clarification about breast milk:

-Not all breast milk is created equal
+Not all breast milk is created equally

 Diet can influence the quality and quantity of mother’s milk.
 Due to the fact that we’ve so often heard that “breast milk is best”, some are actually surprised to learn that the quality of a mother’s breast milk can vary depending on her diet.

 The crux of Dr. Price’s teaching is the need for extra nutrition during baby’s formative period to ensure optimal development.
 As Kristin Michaelis, the author of Beautiful Babies, states: “No matter what you eat, they say, your breast milk will be perfect.
 This – there’s no other way to put it – is bunk.
 Pure myth.
-The more nutrient-dense the mother’s diet, the more nutrient dense the mother’s milk.
+The more nutrient-dense the mother’s diet, the more nutrient-dense the mother’s milk.
 We also know the opposite is true – the less nutrient-dense the mother’s diet, the less nutrient-dense her milk.”

 A mother’s diet determines the amount and kinds of fat in her milk.
 Babies need fat.
 It is essential for growth, especially for the development of the nervous system and of the brain, which is 60% fat.
 As Kerstin Peterson explains in her article on top-quality breast milk – “A 1999 study in the scientific journal Lipids showed that breast milk could have a very wide range of fat content.
 Depending on their mothers’ diet, some babies get 2% milk, and others get up to 9%, the equivalent of table cream.
 Which babies are getting better nutrition?
 Lactating women on high-carbohydrate, low-fat diets have been found to experience a decrease in their milk fat levels, which is associated with infant neurological problems and failure to thrive.”